 Much has been published internationally about the global threat of counterfeit products including the impact that it has on public health and safety and yet there remains public complacency and the continued lack of a coordinated international response to this proliferation that impacts all sectors.

-It is common in international business for a manufacturer of a client's brand clothing or perfume to make excess quantities of the requirement to sell off either at a reduced price through their supply chain or in some cases rebranded as a completely different product.
+It is common in international business for the manufacturer of a client's brand clothing or perfume to make excess quantities of the requirement to sell off either at a reduced price through their supply chain or in some cases rebranded as a completely different product.
 This may be counterfeiting in its simplest form however the scale of counterfeiting and the threat to life and lives lost in many areas continues to grow.

-According to the Organisation for Economic Cooperation and Development, counterfeit products represents about 3% of global trade that equates to approximately $590 billion.
+According to the Organisation for Economic Cooperation and Development, counterfeit products represent about 3% of global trade that equates to approximately $590 billion.
 The International Anti-Counterfeiting Coalition (IACC) reports that counterfeit products trade has increased from $5.5 billion in 1982 to approximately $600 billion today.

 If we consider the following statement

-"A counterfeit products key purpose is to maximise the revenue for the counterfeiter and their illicit network."
+"A counterfeit product's key purpose is to maximise the revenue for the counterfeiter and their illicit network."

 we can make an assumption that in the majority of cases that the quality of the product will be inferior.
-What does this mean in the context of child labour and modern day slavery, firstly a source of labour to produce these products and an additional financial route for criminals.
-It can also explain part of the reason why organised crime and terrorist financing also see this as an easy route to collect illicit funds and keep below the radar of government organisations.
+What does this mean in the context of child labour and modern day slavery, firstly a source of labour to produce these products and an additional financial route for criminals?
+It can also explain part of the reason why organised crime and terrorist financing also see this as an easy route to collect illicit funds and keep them below the radar of government organisations.